 Prospective Students Residing Outside of Pennsylvania

 As a SARA approved institution, Saint Francis University is in compliance with the regulations of each SARA state and is approved to offer online courses and programs to residents of SARA-member states.
-Prospective students residing outside of Pennsylvania should determine their eligibility for admission to an online program at Saint Francis University by consulting the State Authorization Status List found at https://www.francis.edu/State-Authorization/ or by contacting program admission representatives at (814) 472-3357 or email@example.com.
+Prospective students residing outside of Pennsylvania should determine their eligibility for admission to an online program at Saint Francis University by consulting the State Authorization Status List found at https://www.francis.edu/State-Authorization/ or by contacting program enrollment counselor at 814) 472-3012 or email firstname.lastname@example.org.

 International applicants will be considered for admission if they reside in countries where the University has proper authorization.
 Contact the program admission representatives for additional information.

 42 credits of MPH course work @ $650/credit (subject to change)

 One time graduation fee $195 (subject to change)

 Total tuition and fees for MPH program in 2019-2020: $27,300 for 42 credits + $195 graduation fee (payable whether or not the student attends commencement)